Linear stability of discrete shock profiles for systems of conservation laws

 \item In \cite{Majda-Ralston}, Majda and Ralston tackle the case of system of conservation laws and prove the existence of a continuous one-parameter family of DSPs with rational speeds.
 They introduce two limitations though: They consider schemes of order 1 (this corresponds to the case where $\mu=1$ in Hypothesis \ref{H:F} below) and they only consider weak shocks, i.e. shocks where the difference between the two states must be small enough.
 The result is generalized in \cite{Michelson} for schemes of order 3 (i.e. $\mu=2$ in Hypothesis \ref{H:F} below). \end{itemize}

-The following assumption on the convergence of the SDSP $\overline{u}^s$ towards its limit state is important in the article as it it used to construct some of the main tools needed to carry the analysis of this paper (for instance to prove the geometric dichotomy in Section \ref{subsec:GeoDich} or for the proof of Lemma \ref{lem_choice_base}).
+The following assumption on the convergence of the SDSP $\overline{u}^s$ towards its limit state is important in our work as it it used to construct some of the main tools needed to carry out the analysis (for instance to prove the geometric dichotomy in Section \ref{subsec:GeoDich} or for the proof of Lemma \ref{lem_choice_base}).

 \begin{hypo}[Exponential convergence of the SDSP towards its limit states] There exist some constants $C,c>0$ such that

 \end{hypo}